What is Transcranial Magnetic Stimulation?

 According to the Anxiety and Depression Association of America, among adults aged 18 to 44, depression is the primary cause of disability.
 An estimated 21 million adults in the United States suffer from depression yearly.
-Modifying one’s way of life, engaging in therapeutic conversation, Transcranial Magnetic Stimulation and taking medicine are all effective means of dealing with depression, but they are far from the only ones available.
+Modifying one’s way of life, engaging in therapeutic conversation, Transcranial Magnetic Stimulation in Rhode Island and taking medicine are all effective means of dealing with depression, but they are far from the only ones available.

 What is Transcranial Magnetic Stimulation?